Before we start on how to create an effective knowledge base article, I have a quick question:

 INCREASE YOUR BOUNCE RATE!

-But how’s the bounce rate related to creating articles at all?
+But how’s the bounce rate related to creating knowledge base articles?

-Well, it is.
-When creating regular content, you want to lead your reader through the article and you want to make them take some actions on your website after they read it.
+When creating regular content, you want to lead your reader through the article and you want to make them take additional actions on your website after they read it.

 Your goals might be different.
 It might be that you want them to subscribe to your newsletter, to buy something and if they don’t do anything of that you want them to click on related articles and generate more pageviews i.e. reduce your bounce rate and increase the time they are spending on your website.

 But with a knowledge base, it’s totally opposite.
-Higher bounce rate and lower average time spent on your knowledge base means that it works perfectly – your users are finding their answers very quickly.
+Higher bounce rate and lower average time spent on a knowledge base article means that it works perfectly – your users are finding their answers very quickly.